 As we age, many of us begin to have issues with memory.
-Regardless of your age, it is critical to work on maintaining the brain’s health.
-Health-conscious nutrition and regular exercise are the essentials to maintaining your health as you age however there are a number of ways to do more.
-Whether you are horrible with remembering or simply getting older, here are some things you can try that can enhance your memory.
+Regardless of your age, it’s critical to work on maintaining the brain’s health.
+Health-conscious nutrition and regular exercise are the essentials to maintaining your health as you age.
+However, there are a number of ways to do more.
+Whether you’re horrible with remembering or simply getting older, here are some things you can try that can enhance your memory.

 Eat a Balanced Diet with Brain Boosters

 For memory to improve, your brain needs the right nutrients.
 The brain can get much of the nutrition it needs from a balanced diet that features lean protein, whole grains, and a variety of produce.
 Reducing your overall caloric consumption and saturated fat intake is also highly recommended.
 Other brain boosting foods include: